Axel-NCHO/ReddTok/README.md

 https://user-images.githubusercontent.com/108560661/182269551-847fc307-444e-4a77-96f4-6e2863b50853.mp4

+## Contribution
+You can fork this repository and contribute to the project.
+Inspire yourself from the coding style and the commit format.

+## Evolution
 To see the evolution of the program, I made a tiktok channel :
 Name : @myreddtok
 Link : tiktok.com/@myreddtok